frondadenveradenjulaton55-eng/CCM101-dafronda/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 | `ip route` | Identify network routes and the default gateway |
 | `mount \| column -t` | Examine mounted filesystems |

-## Cloud Infrastructure Components

-### Compute Resources

-The Linux environment uses an Intel Xeon E312xx processor with one available CPU core.
-The system uses the x86_64 architecture and runs under the KVM hypervisor with full virtualization.

-### Storage Resources

-The system contains a 20G virtual disk named `/dev/vda`.
-The main partition `/dev/vda1` provides 19G of storage and is mounted at `/`.

-### Networking Resources

-The primary network interface is `enp1s0`, which uses the IPv4 address `172.30.1.2/24`.
-The system also has a Docker network interface using `172.17.0.1/16`.
-The default gateway is `172.30.1.1`.

-### Operating System

-The server runs Ubuntu 24.04.4 LTS with Linux kernel version `6.8.0-138-generic`.

-### Identity and Access Management

-Identity and access management controls access to cloud resources by determining which users and services can access resources and what actions they are permitted to perform.

-The KillerCoda investigation did not provide specific cloud IAM users, roles, or permissions, so no specific IAM configuration is claimed in this report.

 ## Skills Learned

 I learned how to investigate a Linux server using command-line tools and interpret system information.
 I identified the operating system, kernel, CPU, memory, storage, filesystems, hostname, network interfaces, IP addresses, and routing information.